sgenduso/react-curriculum/02-react-jsx.md

 ```

 Open or refresh the page in your browser and make sure everything still works.
 Congratulations!
 You've just written your first React JSX application.

+## Summary

+In this chapter, you were exposed to the fundamentals of React JSX—an HTML-like syntax for creating `ReactElement` objects.
+In addition, you practiced writing React JSX and transpiling it into JavaScript using Babel, a popular JavaScript transpiler.
+At this point, you're well on your way to writing larger, more sophisticated React applications.

 ## Assignment